 - No arguments or return values can be used with the functions.

 - The functions are incompatible with

-interruptattribute compile to A32 or T32 code depending on whether the compile option specifies ARM or Thumb.
+- For architectures that support A32 and T32 instructions, functions specified with this attribute compile to A32 or T32 code depending on whether the compile option specifies A32 code or T32 code.

 - For T32 only architectures, for example the Armv6‑M architecture, functions specified with this attribute compile to T32 code.